Yawar5/website/content/posts/Eleventh post/index.md

 ## Faith and limits

-In Saudi, I remembered a line from Imam Ali: “Main nay apnay iradoon kay tootnay se Khuda ko pehchana.”
-Translated roughly into: I have known God through the breaking of my own plans.
+In Saudi, I remembered a line from Imam Ali: **Main nay apnay iradoon kay tootnay se Khuda ko pehchana.** Translated roughly into: I have known God through the breaking of my own plans.

 The fish can’t always see the ocean; it only knows the water it’s given.
 But the Provider knows the ocean.
 Trusting that is part of growing.